[ Printer Friendly Version ] [ Report Abuse ]

 “He can get people out of Azkaban?”
 Ambrosia asked.
 The words sounded rather more skeptical aloud than she had meant for them to be in her head.

 “Of course.
 It’s not the sort of thing you can do inconspicuously though, so he’s careful.
 Dementors don’t seem to have the same effect on him as they do on most people.
 I’ve seen him near them, but they don’t touch him.
-I’ve never seen him cast a Patronus.”
+Yet I’ve never seen him cast a Patronus.”

 It was mostly this last piece of information that Ambrosia pondered in the ensuing silence, making it difficult to organize the rest of the questions in her head.
 She knew that her sister would not tell all she knew, loyalty to the Dark Lord demanded the keeping of any real secrets of his that she had been entrusted with.
 She decided on a question she thought was not only safe, but that she could twist to allow Bellatrix a chance to fawn on the Dark Lord, something Ambrosia had enjoyed listening to since her sister had become a Death Eater five years ago.

 “I know he’s incredibly powerful, and gaining followers,” She began slowly.
 “But do you really think he’s capable of taking the Ministry for his own?
-It will surely become the very stronghold of the resistance, alongside the Order….”
+It will surely be the very stronghold of the resistance, alongside the Order….”

 “Regulus!”
 Cried a female voice reproachfully.